AlphaKDE/AlphaKDE/README.md

 - 👋 Hi, I’m Keny Exantus
-- 👀 I’m interested in Software engineering, Machine Learning and AI
+- 👀 I’m interested in all aspects Software engineering and software development
 - 🌱 I’m currently persuing a computer engineering degree at Rutgers University NB
 - 💞️ I’m looking to collaborate on fun projects that aim towards making lives better
 - 📫 you can reach me via email @ keny.exantus@gmail.com